Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 -   Navigation Bar: Allows users to navigate the site easily.

    #### The Footer includes:
--   Social Media Links: Links to Facebook, Twitter, Instagram and Youtube.
+-   Social Media Links: Links to Facebook, Twitter, Instagram and YouTube.
-    The Header and Footer are consistent across all of the web pages in the website, only the color changing slightly on the membership page.
+    The Header and Footer are consistent across all of the web pages on the website, only the color changing slightly on the membership page.

    #### The Home page includes:
 -   Logo Banner: Easy on the eye colors from customer business card.
 It's large enough and unmissable, reinforcing brand awareness to users.